feredean/node-api-starter/README.md

     <!-- - in depth documentation that does not stop at the app and also discusses deployment options with Kubernetes -->
 1. Serve as a reference for various implementations from CD with CircleCI to putting it all together with an example app.

-You can find the Angular APP source code here [https://github.com/feredean/node-api-starter-angular-app](https://github.com/feredean/node-api-starter-angular-app)
+You can find the Angular App source code here [https://github.com/feredean/node-api-starter-angular-app](https://github.com/feredean/node-api-starter-angular-app)

 # Table of contents